GIScience/Jakarta_Thesis_Klipper/README.md

    `health_location`: the spatial distribution of available health sites

-   `bed_capacity` he spatial distribution of available health beds -> This option is only available if respective data for each health site is provided.
+   `bed_capacity`: t he spatial distribution of available health beds -> This option is only available if respective data for each health site is provided.
 If this is the case, please make sure, that the data column is named `cap_int` for the amount of available capacity.